linnkhant07/FunCatalogWebsite/README.md

 ### Filtering

 Pokemons can be filtered according to their types.

 <img width="1710" alt="Screenshot 2024-04-09 at 7 25 51 PM" src="https://github.com/linnkhant07/Mini_Pokedex_CatalogWebsite/assets/68958137/d64fe59e-918f-4a9d-b5cf-5a8943f72568">

 ### Sorting

-Pokemons can be sorted according to their stats and Id (either low to high or high to low)
+Pokemons can be sorted according to their stats and ID (either low to high or high to low).

 <img width="1710" alt="Screenshot 2024-04-09 at 7 38 21 PM" src="https://github.com/linnkhant07/Mini_Pokedex_CatalogWebsite/assets/68958137/f5ce4acd-c59b-421c-8942-9fc20974ce9b">

 ### Searching

 Users can search Pokemons with their names.

 <img width="1710" alt="Screenshot 2024-04-09 at 7 38 34 PM" src="https://github.com/linnkhant07/Mini_Pokedex_CatalogWebsite/assets/68958137/7b8d30c5-1530-459e-bec4-e70baf30a287">

 ### Viewing Details

 Users can view the details of each pokemon.

 <img width="1710" alt="Screenshot 2024-04-09 at 7 39 56 PM" src="https://github.com/linnkhant07/Mini_Pokedex_CatalogWebsite/assets/68958137/fae89877-c7f6-4c03-9830-9a4a4e7dad2b">

 ### Deleting